paypal/load-watcher/README.md

 ```

 This will return metrics for all nodes.
 A query parameter to filter by host can be added with `host`.

+## Client Configuration
+- To use the Kubernetes metric server client out of a cluster, please configure your `KUBE_CONFIG` environment varirables to your
+kubernetes client configuration file path.

+- To use the prometheus client out of a cluster, please configure `PROM_HOST` and `PROM_TOKEN` environment variables to
+your Prometheus endpoint and token.
+Please ignore `PROM_TOKEN` as empty string if no authentication is needed to access
+  the Prometheus APIs.
+When using the prometheus in a cluster, the default endpoint is `prometheus-k8s:9090`.
+You need to
+  configure `PROM_HOST` if your Prometheus endpoint is different.